NullCGT/Zenzizenzizenzic-RL/README.md

 - Ncurses

+To download the game, find the latest [release](https://github.com/NullCGT/Zenzizenzizenzic-RL/releases).
+Download the version that corresponds to your operationg system and unzip it to a new folder.
+Launch the game in the build directory.

 ## Building from Source
 Zenzizenzizenzic is built using CMake.

 In order to compile the game for local testing, run the following commands:
 ```
-mkdir build
 cmake --preset=dev
 cmake --build build
 ```
 The game binary and necessary data files will appear in the newly-created build directory.
+In order to compile the game with release-level compiler optimizations, replace "dev" with "release."
+Note that this will disable most compiler warnings and debug hooks.

 ## FAQ